 Reset the circuit breaker.
 Head over to the breaker box and see if any of the breakers have tripped.
 If one has, check for shorts in the wiring connected to that circuit.
 If there aren’t any shorts, set the breaker back into place.
 Your mini-split might start working again.
 If the breaker keeps tripping, consider whether other devices or equipment are connected to the same circuit as the mini-split.

 Check for ice on the coil.
 The system can shut off if airflow is so restricted that ice forms on the AC coil.
-In most cases, ice on the coil means it's well past time you changed your air filter.
-If there's ice on the coil even though the air filter is clean, you may have other problems that require an HVAC professional.
+In most cases, ice on the coil means it’s well past the time you changed your air filter.
+If there’s ice on the coil even though the air filter is clean, you may have other problems that require an HVAC professional.

 Is the Mitsubishi unit still not cooling after you completed these troubleshooting tasks?
 Now’s the time to call a pro.